 This 2002 Jeep Cherokee had been sitting outside for the last several months.
-As you can see from the photo above, and the one below, crab apples had ate their way into the paint surface.
-The owner of the Jeep is trying to sell it, so he called looking for a full detail, including the engine.
+As you can see from the photo above, and the one below, crab apples had eaten their way into the paint surface.
+The owner of the Jeep is trying to sell it, so he called looking for full detail, including the engine.
 He bought the Jeep about ten years ago while he lived in Arizona, and let me tell you, it was obvious he bought it in Arizona.
 The red clay and sand out there had embedded its way into the clear coat and especially under the hood.
 Below is a close up of the damage that the crab apples and grime had made on the hood.

-As one can see with the above photo, the dirt and grime has been left on the paint surface for months.
+As one can see with the above photo, the dirt and grime have been left on the paint surface for months.
 The owner said he “couldn’t remember” the last time he had washed the Jeep.
 The surface was rough as could be, much like running your hand over sandpaper.
 It wasn’t a pretty moment!

 One of the first things we did was wash the exterior with warm water.
 This greatly helped remove the crab apples and a lot of the dirt and grime that has built up all over the Jeep.
 Once the washing was complete, we used a Nanoskin Autoscrub over the surface of the paint.
 The paint was in such bad condition we used the medium grade Nanoskin.